RachelAnnDrury/MLECapstone/README.md

 ## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
----Explain about the compute set-up here; mention necessary file inclusion within directory (train.py, score.py) and the interaction between the two Notebooks. - This is also the location for the compute closeout information (specify that to run the HyperDrive Notebook first, and if not running the AutoML Notebook, to closeout of the compute manually).
+The Jupyter Notebooks in this project are designed for use in the Microsoft Azure SDK.
+Files necessary to upload to the directory include hyperparameter_tuning.ipynb, automl.ipynb, train.py, and score.py.
+Each Jupyter Notebook can be run independently, but it is best to first run the hyperparameter_tuning.ipynb and then the automl.ipynb, since they are assigned to use the same compute, and the automl.ipynb will clean-up resources.
+To use a different compute than the one assigned, update the amlcompute_cluster_name from 'mlecscompute' to the name of the desired existing compute.

 ## Dataset